Skip to content

 LT

 A UK company buying signal is a public, dated event that shows a business is in a moment of change and more likely to respond to relevant outreach.
-The three strongest signals you can read from the Companies House register are a new incorporation, an accounts filing that is due soon, and a confirmation statement that is due soon.
+The Companies House register carries eight of them you can act on: a new incorporation, an accounts deadline approaching or already missed, a first set of accounts coming, a confirmation statement due or overdue, a change of name, and a change of registered office.
 Reach a company within days of one of these events, tie your message to it, and your replies climb because you are arriving when the need is live rather than firing into an empty inbox.

 What is a buying signal in B2B lead generation?